Forage Trial Results – 2021

 Gardening can be challenging in the Big Horn Basin.
 Our native soils are low in organic matter; the arid climate causes salts to accumulate in the soil; an unexpected late or early frost can kill plants.
 But we also have some advantages here like the long hot summers, low humidity, and relatively little wind compared to much of Wyoming.

-Here are some resources that will help you get off to a good start, and hopefully inspire many years of fun and productive gardening.
+Please read this letter and browse through some of these resources.
+Hopefully these will help you get off to a good start, and inspire many years of fun and productive gardening.

 - Soils for Successful Vegetable Gardens – BnB Live!